-All kids love this ride (and this is one of my husband’s favorite rides too).
-You’ll find the ride in Fantasyland, across from Star Tours.
+All kids love Buzz Lightyear Astro Blasters and I confess it is one of my favorites too.
+You’ll find the ride in Tomorrowland, across from Star Tours.

 The wait is usually less than 15 minutes, and once inside you see Buzz bigger than life, urging you to help him in his quest to fight the evil Zurg.
 You and your child get to spin around shooting Zurg and his evil robots.

 When my eldest son was a toddler he no idea that he was actually meant to shoot at the targets, but he loved the bright lights and sounds.

 At the end of Buzz Lightyear Astro Blasters, you can email a picture of yourself to your home.